SummerCash/puppet/README.md

-# puppet
+# Puppet

-Visual CLI for managing, creating, and analyzing SummerCash networks.
+A visual command-line interface for managing, creating, and analyzing SummerCash networks.

 ## Installation